I will explain the differences between commercial and private gyms in this article.

 - Great way to build a reputation and achieve celebrity trainer status

 - Great launchpad for building your brand, gym, or company

 - Massive educational opportunities

 - High entry barrier due to exclusive nature requiring stringent vetting and credential prerequisites

-- You need to have a great reputation and marketing strategy in order to net the big fish
+- It would be best to have a great reputation and marketing strategy to net the big fish.

 Premium gyms are a great place to work if you want to make a comfortable living as an employed fitness professional with all the benefits that come with it.